-The Ministry’s Asbestos Management Process is designed to ensure the safety of all people who may be affected by asbestos works - including pupils, teachers, contractors, visitors and neighbours.
+The Ministry’s asbestos management process is designed to ensure the safety of all people who may be affected by asbestos works - including pupils, teachers, contractors, visitors and neighbours.

-The process reflects good practice and ensures compliance with the Regulations and should be followed by schools and Boards when managing asbestos in schools.
+This process reflects good practice and ensures compliance with the Regulations and should be followed by schools and Boards when managing asbestos in schools.

 For Ministry-run construction projects, the Education Infrastructure Service will work with the school to identify and manage the presence of asbestos before and during the project.

-When you commission asbestos removal, as a PCBU, you must ensure that the asbestos removal work is carried out by a licensed asbestos remover.
-The licensed asbestos remover you commission must prepare an "Asbestos Removal Control Plan”.
+When you commission asbestos removal, you must ensure that the asbestos removal work is carried out by a licensed asbestos removalist.
+The licensed asbestos removalist you commission must prepare an Asbestos Removal Control Plan.

-- Licence holder register (external link) (Work Safe website)
+- Licence holder register [WorkSafe] (external link)

-Communication and Consultation
+4. Communication and Consultation

 It is important to communicate to everyone who may be affected by the works.
 This includes:

 - The workers and any other people in the workplace.